wang-yitao/wang-yitao.github.io/_posts/2023-05-06-manage-website.md

 ## Have your first site online in 10 mins

 Having your first site online is very simple.
-To begin with, just choice one template from github repositories ([official docs](https://jekyllrb.com/docs/themes/), [github topics](https://github.com/topics/jekyll-theme), [jekyll-themes.com](https://jekyll-themes.com/)) and follow the instruction to fork, clone and deploy through GitHub Pages.
+To begin with, just choose one template from github repositories ([official docs](https://jekyllrb.com/docs/themes/), [github topics](https://github.com/topics/jekyll-theme), [jekyll-themes.com](https://jekyll-themes.com/)) and follow the instruction to fork, clone and deploy through GitHub Pages.
 Each template may have different instructions but essentially only three to four steps:

 1. Fork and rename the repository
 2. Clone make change locally